 Device taken up & sent to office to be held until parent picks up.
-Parent can pick up between 8:30 AM and 3:30 PM the following day.
+Parent can pick up between 8:30 AM and 3:20 PM.

 Continuous issues with Cell Phone will result in parent conference, ISS, and OSS.

 Students are expected to store their electronic devices in their locker upon arriving on campus.
 Devices must remain in the lockers until the last locker break.
 Phones and devices should remain off until school releases.